 Dating in Miami Can Be Frustrating.

-You’re likely to find dating approaches in Miami as varied as the people in this melting pot: Some accept every date they get asked out on.
+Let’s get this straight.
+Dating in Miami can be frustrating, but it’s frustrating everywhere.
+You are not alone in your frustration.
+That being said, you’re likely to find dating approaches in Miami as varied as the people in this melting pot: Some accept every date they get asked out on.
 Others panic and decline a date only to regret it later on.
 And still, others hedge their bets by hitting the hottest places to be seen around Brickell and Wynwood or joining all the latest dating sites and apps in pursuit of meeting “the one”.

 Because you can’t win at the game of love if you don’t have the option to swipe right, right?

 Whether you’re recovering from a recent breakup that’s left you newly single for the first time in years or you’ve stopped counting how many years running you’ve been alone, the pain and loneliness, angst even, that single young professional men and women face are very real.
 It’s easy to start feeling sad, irritable, and lonely.

 I get it.
 There are some serious dating issues in this town.

 I’ve heard and experienced the dating horror stories, and neither gender seems to be exempt from bad behavior.
 (There’s a reason why lists like this and this, oh, and this one exist.)
 It’s hard to tell if someone is looking for something serious vs. a one-night stand.
 It isn’t easy putting yourself out there either.

 Why Is It So Hard to Find a Boyfriend (or Girlfriend) in Miami?